-For purposes of presenting 10-year trend data concerning caseloads heard in Ohio municipal and county courts, the data reported by municipal and county courts are combined here to present a single unified perspective of the caseloads in Ohio's limited-jurisdiction trial courts.
+For purposes of presenting 10-yeartrend data concerning caseloads heard in Ohio municipal and county courts, the data reported by municipal and county courts are combined here to present a single unified perspective of the caseloads in Ohio's limited-jurisdiction trial courts.

-As shown in a table in the Appendix, the total number of incoming cases each year in Ohio's municipal and county courts has generally decreased during the past 10 years, until 2017.
-Since 2008 (the 10-year high), the number of incoming cases has decreased by 19 percent.
+As shown in a table in the Appendix, the total number of incoming cases each year in Ohio's municipal and county courts generally declined over the past 10 years.
+Since the 10-year high of 2,750,680 cases in 2009, the number of incoming cases has decreased by 14 percent.